Post-Acute Care (PAC) is fragmented.

 To help select the right site of care for the right length of stay, the CareCentrix Post-Acute Care program provides personalized care with an emphasis on the home.
 The CareCentrix program:

-CareCentrix works with network providers – including hospitals, Skilled Nursing Facilities (SNFs), Inpatient Rehabilitation Facilities (IRFs), and home care providers – to connect a patient’s journey across the continuum, identify paths for care that help optimize clinical outcomes, and identify patients most at-risk for readmissions so we can help them get the follow-up care they need.
+CareCentrix works with network providers – including hospitals, Skilled Nursing Facilities (SNFs), Inpatient Rehabilitation Facilities (IRFs), Long Term Care Hospitals (LTCH) and home care providers – to connect a patient’s journey across the continuum, identify paths for care that help optimize clinical outcomes, and identify patients most at-risk for readmissions so we can help them get the follow-up care they need.
 The program also coordinates the services patients need to transition to care at home safely, via home health, durable medical equipment (DME), and home infusion providers.

 Through HomeBridge®, our purpose-built care coordination technology platform, we combine the power of insight from a quarter of a billion patient records with a personalized approach for each individual’s care that can eliminate dangerous gaps as a patient transitions from hospital to home.